movementlabsxyz/MIP/MIP/mip-25/README.md

 ```
 **Steps:**
 1. Create the Move script you want to execute.
 An example can be found below.
 2. With the hash of the script call `proxy::propose(execution_hash)` to initiate the request to proxy the script providing a refundable stake.
-On off chain mechanism would track the newly created `proposal_id`
+An off chain mechanism would track the newly created `proposal_id`
 3. The controller would call `proxy::approve(proposal_id)` which would approve the proposal
 4. Alternatively the controller would call `proxy::reject(proposal_id)` to reject the proposal resulting in the return of the stake to the `creator`
 5. With a proposal being approved the proposed script can now be executed and will be delegated proxy, `proxy::delegate_to_proxy` to the signing capabilities of the Aptos Framework.